Renault Dauphine Electric Conversion-1960

 In 1956, Renault announced the Dauphine, a 4CV development.
 The mechanics are similar to those of the 4CV, but the body is a 3-box type.
 It has a welded stress-carrying center section to which the front and rear assemblies are bolted.
 The Dauphine quickly became Renault’s leading model.
-The Dauphine you see here has been a converted to electric power.
-It is powered by an electric motor and uses a 72-volt traction battery system based on lead-acid golf cart batteries.
+The car you see here is a Henney Kilowatt-converted to electric power.
+It was powered by an electric motor and uses a 36-volt traction battery system based on lead-acid golf cart batteries.
+It boasted an advertised top speed of 35 mph and a range of 40 miles per charge.
+In 1961, it was priced at $3,600.
+Approximately 120 were built from 1959-61, and the great majority were sold to electrical utilities for electric meter readers.
+Eureka-Williams Company (of Eureka vacuum cleaner fame) produced the electric conversion.

 Specifications: